-With Coronavirus increasingly causing us to spend our days and evenings indoors, what better way to pretend you’re still in the mountains (or forget you’re missing out on that spring ski trip) than sticking on one of these epic ski movies and settling in for a serious mountain-top adventure.
+With lockdowns meaning we’ll be getting very familiar with our sofas over the next few weeks, what better way to forget you’re not in the mountains than by sticking on one of these epic ski movies and settling in for a seriously snowy adventure?
 Whether you want deep powder and epic feats in remote corners of the world, exhilarating ski racing or personal journeys of true skiing legends, we’ve got you covered.
-What’s more, you can watch most of these movies right now from the comfort of your sofa using the links below.
+What’s more, you can watch most of these movies right now from the comfort of your living room using the links below.
 Social distancing doesn’t sound quite so bad now eh!

 Zabardast – A High Altitude Travel Diary